swseighman/Spring-GraalVM-REST-Example/README.md

 -rw-rw-r-- 1 sseighma sseighma    51 Oct 13 13:19 serialization-config.json
 ```

-Next, build the native image executable using the configuration files:
+Next, build the native image executable using the configuration files.
+The `pom.xml` file contains configuration parameters *(via the Maven resources plugin)* to move the Tracing Agent configuration files from `target/native/agent-output/test` to the `/src/main/resources/META-INF/native-image` directory.

+> NOTE: With the introduction of Spring 3.0, there is a new goal to trigger native image compilation, see more information on Spring 3.0 [here](https://docs.spring.io/spring-boot/docs/3.0.0/reference/html/native-image.html#native-image.developing-your-first-application.native-build-tools.maven).

 ```
 (demo-env) $ mvn -Pnative native:compile -Dagent=true -DskipTests package
 ```

-> NOTE: With the introduction of Spring 3.0, there is a new goal to trigger native image compilation, see more information on Spring 3.0 [here](https://docs.spring.io/spring-boot/docs/3.0.0/reference/html/native-image.html#native-image.developing-your-first-application.native-build-tools.maven).

 To run the native executable application, execute the following: